Skip to main content

 This increase in circulating FFAs is a central mechanism behind GH-induced insulin resistance.
 According to the Randle Cycle theory, when cells are presented with an abundance of fatty acids for fuel, their capacity to take up and utilize glucose is reduced.
 This creates a state of physiological insulin resistance.

-Furthermore, GH can directly interfere with the pathway within the cell.
+Furthermore, GH can directly interfere with the insulin signaling pathway within the cell.
 It has been shown to increase the expression of proteins, such as the p85α subunit of PI3K, that can dampen the insulin signal downstream of the receptor.

 This effect is a natural, physiological process.
 During periods of fasting or prolonged exercise, elevated GH helps preserve blood glucose for the brain while mobilizing fat for energy.
 When using GHS, we are intentionally activating this same pathway.
 The critical factor becomes the duration and magnitude of the GH elevation and the body’s ability to adapt.